xen-troops/meta-xt-prod-aos/INSTALL.md

 1. Generic machine independent control domain named "Domain-0".
 This initramfs based domain is responsible for managing VMs only (create/destroy/reboot guest domains).
 There is no HW assigned to this domain.
 2. Machine dependent driver domain named "DomD".
-This domain is based on agl-image-minimal and contains AOS VIS and AOS telemetry emulator.
+This domain is based on agl-image-minimal and contains AOS VIS, AOS update manager(UM), AOS access and identity manager(IAM) and AOS telemetry emulator.
 3. AOS domain named "DomF".
-This domain is based on core-image-minimal and contains AOS Service Manager, drives AOS services etc.
+This domain is based on core-image-minimal and contains AOS update manager(UM), AOS Service Manager, drives AOS services etc.

 Build:
 ======